-As adoption of electric cars, e-bikes increase and lithium batteries become lighter and last longer, the number of products relying on lithium batteries will only continue to grow.
+As adoption of electric cars, e-bikes increase and lithium batteries become lighter and last longer, the number of products relying on batteries will only continue to grow.

-Though a practical and efficient way to store energy, lithium batteries, if not properly designed, tested and manufactured can fail and catch fire.
+Though a practical and efficient way to store energy, batteries, if not properly designed, tested and manufactured can fail and catch fire.
 In addition, the stored energy and flammable electrolyte in the battery means that they must be prepared properly for shipping to reduce the potential risk to the transport system.

-What's inside the LBSR?
+What's inside the BSR?

-Making a mistake with marking, labelling or packaging products with lithium batteries can at best cause delays.
+Making a mistake with marking, labelling or packaging products with batteries can at best cause delays.
 At worst, the battery could fail or short circuit causing a fire.
-The LBSR covers all aspects of the shipping process from packaging requirements, labelling, marking and what to do if something goes wrong en route.
+The BSR covers all aspects of the shipping process from packaging requirements, labelling, marking and what to do if something goes wrong en route.

 - Applicability (definitions, shipper responsibilities, caution, training, dangerous good security)

-- Regulations (international legislation, dangerous goods carried by passengers, variations by state and operator, UN Manual of Tests and Criteria, subsection 38.3 )
+- Regulations (international legislation, dangerous goods carried by passengers, variations by state and operator, UN Manual of Tests and Criteria, subsection 38.3)

 - Classification (UN Numbers, Class 9 substances, classification scenarios, testing)